 Historical quota usage

-The Export Control (Tariff Rate Quotas) Order 2019 governs the rules around quota for pork to Japan.
-Exporters should be familiar with the order.
+The Export Control (Tariff Rate Quotas-General) Rules 2021 governs the rules around quota for pork to Japan.
+Exporters should be familiar with these rules

 Background to JAEPA

 JAEPA eliminates or reduces barriers to trade in goods between Japan and Australia.
 JAEPA entered into force on 15 January 2015.
 More information on the broader outcomes of the agreement can be found on the Department of Foreign Affairs and Trade’s website.